-You can purchase a duck stamp from your local post office, some license agents or by phone.
-The phone number is 1-800-782-6724.
-You can also call this number to order additional duck stamps.
-Duck stamps are not available at Division offices.
+You can purchase a duck stamp from your local post office, some license agents or by phone at 800-782-6724.
+Note: Duck stamps are not available at Division offices.

-After you buy your stamp, you must validate it by signing your name in ink across the face of the stamp.
+After you buy a physical duck stamp, you must validate it by signing your name in ink across the face of the stamp.
 You must also carry your stamp with you while you're hunting (most hunters place their stamp on the back of their hunting license).